rodricios/rodricios.github.io/posts/solving_the_data_extraction_problem.md

 About 4 months ago, I debuted [eatiht](https://github.com/rodricios/eatiht) (a text-extracting library; the predecessor to this algorithm) on [reddit](http://www.reddit.com/r/compsci/comments/2ppyot/just_made_what_i_consider_my_first_algorithm_it/).
-I can only say positiive things about doing so.
+I can only say positive things about doing so.
 For one, it's landed me an opportunity to coauthor a paper with [Tim Weninger](http://www3.nd.edu/~tweninge/).

 It was Tim who introduced me to the *structured [tabular] data extraction*